 Those Piggly Wiggly sales were the real launching pad for Palmetto Cheese, Sassy said, since vacationers bought it there and took it home.

 It's also available online, with a 12-ounce container costing $5.49.
 It's available at most grocery store chains, including Kroger, Piggly Wiggly, Harris Teeter, Publix, Food Lion and others.
-A 16-ounce container is sold exclusively at Costco Wholesale.

 Another place to buy Palmetto Cheese is at Get Carried Away Southern Takeout in Pawleys Island, where you can also get such delicacies as tomato pie, cheese biscuits and chicken bog.
 Brian and Sassy Henry opened that business in the summer of 2011.